Moving your website to another server? Tune your DNS for minimum downtime.

 In order to do this in the best possible way we need to be aware and understand a little about how DNS caching works.
 When a remote DNS resolver will make a query to one authoritive DNS server (let’s say for the domain we are moving) then if the query is successful it will cache that response for a predefined time.
 This means that for that amount of time that particular server will use its cached information and no longer query the authoritive server for any additional requests.
 That timer is defined in the authoritive DNS server and as long as all the remote servers follow the standards, we can make this work.
 In order to be successful in this operation you NEED to have control over your authoritive DNS server.

-TTL value: This value used to determine the default (technically, minimum) TTL (time-to-live) for DNS entries, but now is used for negative caching.
+The parameter that we are going to tweak is: ** TTL value**: This value used to determine the default (technically, minimum) TTL (time-to-live) for DNS entries, but now is used for negative caching.
+Here is its definition from RFC 1921:

 “The default TTL (time-to-live) for resource records — how long data will remain in other nameservers’ cache. ([RFC 1035] defines this to be the minimum value, but servers seem to always implement this as the default value) This is by far the most important timer.
 Set this as large as is comfortable given how often you update your nameserver.
 If you plan to make major changes, it’s a good idea to turn this value down temporarily beforehand.
 Then wait the previous minimum value, make your changes, verify their correctness, and turn this value back up.
 1-5 days are typical values.
 Remember this value can be overridden on individual resource records.”